 3D Design Studio is an award-winning Chicago-based architecture and design firm.
-CAF had the pleasure of working with co-founders A. Melinda Palmore and Darryl G. Crosby during the creation of 2016’s “50 Designers, 50 Ideas, 50 Wards” exhibition.
+CAC had the pleasure of working with co-founders A. Melinda Palmore and Darryl G. Crosby during the creation of 2016’s “50 Designers, 50 Ideas, 50 Wards” exhibition.

 by Nikki Snodgrass, Media Relations Manager

 The work of 3D Design Studio has included interior spaces for buildings like the Goodman Theater, and creatively designed buildings including the Newsome Home and ROE Technology.
-Their vision for CAF’s “50 Designers, 50 Ideas, 50 Wards” exhibition is called “MATH: Making Architecture That Heals.”
+Their vision for CAC’s “50 Designers, 50 Ideas, 50 Wards” exhibition is called “MATH: Making Architecture That Heals.”
 It asks this question: “How can we bring all the vitality and community of a thriving neighborhood business district under one roof?”
 In the South Shore community, where solid housing stock is in strong supply, 3D Design Studio is addressing just that issue.

 “MATH: Making Architecture That Heals” presents a modest-sized commercial building in which the first floor contains a retail shop that sells products designed by the businesses located in office floors above.
 The building’s communal outdoor spaces can be activated with events in all seasons, bringing energy to the street, while collective spaces at the podium level house trainings on entrepreneurship and other activities meant to cultivate local business know-how.